 My motivation was low, but the discomfort of slothing around all day was becoming so depressing that finally I reached out for help.
 After a few sessions with a cognitive behavioral therapist, I was able to create a personalized system to reboot my body and brain.

 Here are the steps that helped me to feel awake, alert, and alive again.
-I hope they help you better battle mental exhaustion at the dawn of a New Year:
+I hope they help you better battle mental exhaustion:

 1. Accept Help